edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 the following URL parameters:

 * `format`, default empty.
 Possible values are:
-  * `mmd` for MultiMarkdown-formatted references
+  * `mmd` for MultiMarkdown-formatted references.
   * `pandoc` for pandoc-formatted references
   * `latex` for latex-formatted references.
 By default it will use the `cite` command, but you can override this by adding a `command` parameter; alternately, you can use a format starting with `cite` for the same effect.
-  Pandoc references are the richest ones, supporting per-reference prefix, postfix, locator and omission of author.
-  LaTeX references are next richest, as LaTeX doesn't seem to have a good mechanism for combined citations that mix different prefixes/suffixes/locators
+  * `scannable-cite` for citations formatted for [RTF/ODF-Scan for Zotero](http://zotero-odf-scan.github.io/zotero-odf-scan/)
 * `clipboard`, default empty, where any non-empty value will copy the results to the clipboard

+The picker allows setting of various metadata:

+* `locator`, the place within the work (e.g. page number)
+* `prefix`, for stuff like "see ..."
+* `suffix`, for stuff after the citations
+* `suppress author`, if you only want the year.

+However not all formats supports these.
+Pandoc and scannable cite are the richest ones, supporting all 4.
+MultiMarkdown supports none.
+LaTeX supports all 4, in a way; if you choose `suppress author` for none or all of your references in a pick, you will get the citation as you would normally enter it, such as `\\cite{author1,author2}`, or `\\citeyear{author1,author2}`.
+If you use `locator`, `prefix`, `suffix` in any one of them, or you use `suppress author for some but not for others`, the picker will write them out all separate, like \\cite[p.
+1]{author1}\\cite{yearauthor2}`, as LaTeX doesn't seem to have a good mechanism for combined citations that mix different prefixes/suffixes/locators.

-So if you call up [http://localhost:23119/better-bibtex/cayw?format=mmd&clipboard=yes](http://localhost:23119/better-bibtex/cayw?format=mmd&clipboard=yes), the Zotero citation picker will pop up.
+For example, if you call up [http://localhost:23119/better-bibtex/cayw?format=mmd&clipboard=yes](http://localhost:23119/better-bibtex/cayw?format=mmd&clipboard=yes), the Zotero citation picker will pop up.
 If you then select two references that happen to have cite keys `adams2001` and `brigge2002`, then

 * the response body will be `[#adams2001][][#brigge2002][]`, and
 * `[#adams2001][][#brigge2002][]` will be left on the clipboard